 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
-With the participation of the Chief Executive Officer and Chief Financial Officer, our management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework and criteria established in Internal Control-Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992 framework).
-Our evaluation of internal control over financial reporting did not include the internal controls of entities that were acquired (Purcell Systems, Inc., Quallion, LLC, and UTS Holdings Sdn.
-Bhd. and its subsidiaries) during fiscal 2014, which are included in the fiscal 2014 consolidated financial statements and constituted 9.9% of total assets as of March 31, 2014 and 2.8% of net sales for the year then ended.
+With the participation of the Chief Executive Officer and Chief Financial Officer, our management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework and criteria established in Internal Control-Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).

-Based on this evaluation, our management has concluded that our internal control over financial reporting was effective as of March 31, 2014.
+Based on this evaluation, our management has concluded that our internal control over financial reporting was effective as of March 31, 2015.